Monika-msk/geenie-ai/kb_rag_agent/README.md

 - **More controls in UI**: Expose top-k, temperature, and max-tokens as configurable sliders.
 - **Additional file formats**: Extend to support DOCX, TXT, and HTML with appropriate readers.

-This project is intentionally designed to be **interview-ready and production-friendly**, while staying simple enough to run locally.